 Excel 2013 and 2016 VSTO Workbook

 The Word Document and Excel Workbook project templates provide code to get you started creating a solution that is based on a specific document or workbook.
 In these types of solutions, your code runs only when the associated document is open in Word or Excel.

 The Word Template and Excel Template project templates behave identically to the Word Document and Excel Workbook project templates.
 However, the Word Template and Excel Template project templates makes it easy for users to create new local document or workbook copies of the customized template in your solution.
 The features in your solution are available from the new document that the user creates from the template.

-Word templates that reference managed code extensions cannot be used as global add-ins.
+Word templates that reference managed code extensions cannot be used as global VSTO Add-ins.
 The assembly is not called if the template is loaded from the Startup directory of Word.
-For more information, see Limitations of Global Templates and Excel Add-ins (.xla Files)
+For more information, see Limitations of global templates and Excel Add-ins (.xla files).

 For information about getting started with these project types, see the following topics:

-The Office/SharePoint node in the New Project dialog box provides the following project templates to get you started creating application-level add-ins.
+The Office/SharePoint node in the New Project dialog box provides the following project templates to get you started creating VSTO Add-ins.